sheremet-va/vi-fetch/README.md

 To mock `fetch` with `ok: false`, you can use `willFail/willFailOnce` methods.

 - By default, `willFail` will resolve to `{}`, if no body is specified.
-- By default, `willFail` will return `status: 500` and `statucCode: Internal error`.
+- By default, `willFail` will return `status: 500` and `statucCode: Internal Server Error`.
 You can override it with second and third arguments.

 ```ts
 import { test, expect } from 'vitest';